Why Do Dogs Love Their Belly Rubs?

 “Money can buy you a fine dog, but only love can make him wag his tail.” – Kinky Friedman

-Some are lucky to be quarantined with their pets and families, one should make most of this time because we will never get this back.
+Some are lucky to be quarantined with their pets and families, one should make the most of this time because we will never get this back.
 Every pet loves attention and being loved, so give them treats, play frisbee with them, and make beautiful memories that will last.
-Let the relationship with your pet only get stronger, find out what they like the most, train them, cook for them, this will strengthen your bond.
+Let the relationship with your pet only get stronger, find out what they like the most, train them, and cook for them, this will strengthen your bond.
 Figure out indoor games for your pet and be proactive with them.